Monwabisinon/git-basic-exercises/README.md

 Let's do this!
-For the second time
+For the second time.
+Now for the third time